springml/spark-salesforce/Databricks_README.md

 * `dateFormat`: (Optional) A string that indicates the format that follow java.text.SimpleDateFormat to use when reading timestamps.
 This applies to TimestampType.
 By default, it is null which means trying to parse timestamp by java.sql.Timestamp.valueOf()
 * `resultVariable`: (Optional) result variable used in SAQL query.
 To paginate SAQL queries this package will add the required offset and limit.
 For example, in this SAQL query `q = load \"<dataset_id>/<dataset_version_id>\"; q = foreach q generate  'Name' as 'Name',  'Email' as 'Email';` **q** is the result variable
 * `pageSize`: (Optional) Page size for each query to be executed against Salesforce Wave.
 Default value is 2000.
 This option can only be used if `resultVariable` is set
+* `externalIdFieldName`: (Optional) The name of the field used as the external ID for Salesforce Object.
+This value is only used when doing an update or upsert.
+Default "Id"

 ### Scala API